Refractor vs. Reflector Telescopes

 Additionally, reflector telescopes are not susceptible to color fringing in the same way that doublet refractors are.
 If you're looking for more bang for your buck in terms of aperture, reflectors are a great way to go.
 This is especially true for Dobsonians, which come with their own easy-to-use rocker-box mount.

-Reflector telescopes can be a great value with many conveniences.
-They can also come in a variety of sizes and can get quite large.
-With this in mind, purchasing the largest reflector you can afford is a great low-cost way to get a high-aperture scope.
+Reflector telescopes can provide great value and offer many conveniences.
+They can also come in a variety of sizes, some of which can get quite large.
+With this in mind, purchasing the largest reflector you can afford is a great, low-cost way to get a high-aperture scope.
 Just make sure you can store and transport it safely.

 Additionally, reflector telescopes will sometimes require a process called collimation, which consists of adjusting the reflector's mirrors to ensure they stay in proper alignment with each other.